Madison teacher's accidental text to parent: 'I want to slap them through the phone!'

 Ringelstetter did not immediately respond to an emailed request for comment.
 Attempts to contact Ivy were not successful.

-Police report that the incident occurred March 16, but school district spokesman Tim LeMonds said it occurred on March 17.
+Police say the incident occurred March 16, but school district spokesman Tim LeMonds said it occurred on March 17.

-LeMonds said that as of Monday, the teacher was still a district employee, and "we are currently investigating the matter and the process of taking appropriate action."
+LeMonds said the teacher is still a district employee, and “we are currently investigating the matter and the process of taking appropriate action.”

 Doug Keillor, executive director of the Madison teachers union, Madison Teachers Inc., did not respond to requests for comment.